szilvia-csernus/rabbit_sanctuary/README.md

 <br>

 * My mentor [Elaine Broche](https://github.com/elainebroche-dev) for her helpful feedback she gave me throughout the development and testing process.

+* Kera Cudmore for her [advice on how to write a Readme](https://github.com/kera-cudmore/readme-examples).

 * My friends who took the time to test my site.